JonAbrams/SpaceAce/README.md

 Yes?
 Ok… you got me.

 Each space is indeed frozen, all of its child spaces, arrays, and values are also frozen.
-If a space has changed, you can tell by doing an equality check between both versions, if they're equal to each other, then all their properties are guaranteed to be the identical.
-It's safe to pass a space into a [Pure Component](https://reactjs.org/docs/react-api.html#reactpurecomponent), for example.
+If a space has changed, you can tell by doing an equality check between both versions, if they're equal to each other, then all their properties are guaranteed to be the identical. it’s safe to pass a space into a [Pure Component](https://reactjs.org/docs/react-api.html#reactpurecomponent), for example.

 But!
 There are a few hidden, non-enumerable, properties on every space (and array) that are mutable.
 They're not meant to be changed by you, they're used by SpaceAce to track subscribers and newer versions of the same space.